mila-iqia/COVI-AgentSim/README.md

 in order to properly be able to adjust it to their experimental needs.
 To do so:
   - Clone the repository to your computer (`git clone https://github.com/mila-iqia/covi-simulator`)
   - Activate your conda/virtualenv environment where the package will be installed
-    - Note: the minimal Python verion is 3.7.4!
+    - Note: the minimal Python version is 3.7.4!
   - Install the `covid19sim` package (`pip install -e <root_to_covi_simulator>`)

 ## Running a simulation

-To run an "unmitigated" 1k-human simulation for 30 days while logging Covid-19 progression and various statistics, use:
+To run an "unmitigated" 1k-human simulation for 30 days while logging COVID-19 progression and various statistics, use:
 ```
 python -m covid19sim.run tune=True intervention=no_intervention n_people=1000 simulation_days=30